 If you clean and gut your catch directly at the fishing site, please be aware that you may throw the guts into the water, provided you do not do so with the specific aim of attracting other fish.

-You must not:
+Moreover, you must not:

-Protection of wildlife habitats
+Protection of sensitive areas